hamburg-catholics/hamburg-catholics.github.io/covid.md

 * Wearing a FFP2 mask (for liturgical servers/ministers) or medical mask for the rest is mandatory when entering the church.
 * The distances (1.5- 2m) is to be observed.
 Congregational singing is severely restricted.

-You can read more about the [coronavirus guidelines](https://www.erzbistum-hamburg.de/Themenbereich-Corona_Coronavirus-Erzbistum-Hamburg) issued by the Archdiocese of Hamburg here,
+You can read more about the [coronavirus guidelines](https://www.erzbistum-hamburg.de/Themenbereich-Corona_Coronavirus-Erzbistum-Hamburg) issued by the Archdiocese of Hamburg here.

 Here are some additional details about how English language masses are run at St. Elisabeth until further notice: